 This feature which is unique to Swyftx is a great method for adding diversification to a profile and simplifying the crypto space for beginner investors.
 Users also have the option of doing a one-time purchase ‘Instant Buy’ or a Recurring Purchase.
 The addition of ‘Recurring Purchase’ helps introduce two key tenets of investing: Dollar Cost Averaging (DCA) and Diversification.

 Swyftx is a smaller exchange that was founded by two friends who are passionate about the crypto space.
 As such, there is a greater emphasis on customer service that is hard to come by on major exchanges.
+I can personally vouch for their customer service, having contacted numerous times since I started using the platform.
+Every time I have used their customer support, I was answered quickly by an actual person and each time, my issue was resolved within a day.
+For this reason, Swyftx is one of my favourite exchanges to use.

 Users can navigate to the ‘Help Centre’ to view frequently asked questions and access free tutorials that explain to users the fundamentals of cryptocurrency and how to use the app correctly.
 Additionally, Swyftx also offers a live chat feature and a ‘call back’ feature where users can communicate with Swyftx staff online or on the phone.
 This service separates Swyftx from other major exchanges and makes it a more user-friendly platform, particularly for beginner investors.